 How Do I Find a Business Registration Number?

-For example, this might be helpful for confirming the production of a piece of clothing because they are occasionally used in place of company names.
+For example, this is helpful for confirming the production of a piece of clothing because the RN is occasionally used in place of company names.

 If you choose to apply by mail, send your completed Form SS-4PDF at least four to five weeks before you require your EIN to submit a return or make a deposit.